ThePubDoc/terminal-logo/README.md

   What will be the Command to display your logo ? $command
   ```

-Whenever the user will open terminal, logo create will appear by deafult.
+Whenever the user will open terminal, logo will appear by deafult.
 User can see the logo any time by just issuing the command created.